isomerpages/mlaw-corp/news/speeches/_posts/2019-04-04-Speech-by-Mr-Ng How-Yue-Permanent-Secretary-for-Ministry-of-Law-at-INSOL-G36-Breakfast-Session-INSOL-Singapore-Conference-2019.md

 <ol style="list-style-type: lower-alpha">

 <li>97 recommendations were submitted by the Committee in October 2013, including for Cross-border Insolvency reform.</li>
-<li>Among these, the Committee recommended adoption of the Model Law for a few reasons, including the need for a comprehensive and predictable framework for cross-border restructuring, which would enhance clarity and certainty for the industry.</li>
+<li>Among these, the Committee <u>recommended adoption of the Model Law</u> for a few reasons, including the need for a comprehensive and predictable framework for cross-border restructuring, which would enhance clarity and certainty for the industry.</li>

 </ol>